survivejs/webpack-book/manuscript/packages/02_authoring.md

 * To make it possible to consume a work in progress package, implement an npm `postinstall` script that builds the project if a distribution version does not exist in the source.
 * If a package becomes obsolete, consider deprecating it and let your users know how to upgrade to another solution.

-The covered options are useful beyond package authoring.
+The covered options are valuable beyond package authoring.
 Mainly `externals` comes in handy when you want to exclude certain dependencies outside of your bundles and load them using another way.